mhmuhim07/sketchify_web/README.md

 # Sketchify

-> A small, browser-based sketching app with tools for freehand drawing, shapes, selection, erasing and exporting.
+> Browser-based sketching app with tools for freehand drawing, shapes, selection, erasing and exporting.

-Sketchify is a lightweight HTML/CSS/JS drawing application organized into modular JavaScript files under `modules/`.
+Sketchify is a lightweight drawing application.

 Key features